Rosiedabomb/MASTERS/README.md

-Explanation for the functionality of each file is stored in 'EXPLANANTION'
+Explanation for the functionality of each file is stored in 'EXPLANATION'